DWhettam/Perceptron/README.md

 # Perceptron
 A simple perceptron in Python used to predict a robot's movements.

+**Activation function:** Sigmoid
+**Optimisation:** Gradient Descent

 ### Data
 Time-series data of a robot's position is provided.
-This is split into 3 columns like so:
+This is split into 3 columns as shown below.
+The target labels are given by the robot's next position in the data-set.

 |  col1   |  col2   |  col3  |
 | ------- | ------- | ------ |